Friday, 20 July 2012

 Ascent 310 m, descent 433 m

-We were up early, but not earlier than our neighbours who had arrived late last night.
-The poorly dressed, grim-faced parents were sitting at a plastic table, brewing coffee on a spirit stove, and they did not look like holiday makers.
+We were up early, but no earlier than our neighbours who had arrived late last night.
+The poorly dressed, grim-faced parents were sitting at a plastic table, brewing coffee on a spirit stove, and they did not look like holidaymakers.
 We got the feeling that all their worldly goods were in the trailer and that they had nowhere to go, so we left them to their private misery.

-We had muesli, with a few apricots scrounged from somewhere along the way yesterday, and set off before
+We ate our muesli with a few apricots scrounged from somewhere along the way yesterday, and set off before 7 am.

 Because of Keith’s leg we had abandoned all ideas of going the slightly longer way via Évaux-les-Bains, so we went back towards the town, past the Intermarché, which was just opening, over the bridge and then turned right along the other bank of the river.

 If we had been fully fit, we would have followed the GR46 as it scrambled up the rough hillside behind the abbey.
 It was not going in our direction for long, but could have kept us off the road for the first few kilometres.
 As it was, we decided to stick to the safety of the bitumen.

 Keith was surprisingly speedy on the steep rise out of the valley.
 The road was densely forested until we reached the plateau, where it opened out into clear farmland and turned towards Budelière, a big village that promised the pleasure of second breakfast.
 As we passed the junction of the road from Évaux-les-Bains, we started to descend to the stream and Keith’s leg protested accordingly.

 We saw Budelière long before we got to it, clumped tightly around the bald main road which shot uncompromisingly up the opposite slope.
 By the time we arrived Keith was in considerable agony, but we were cheered by the sight of a hotel about halfway up.

 We dropped thankfully into chairs under the awning and it took us a while to realise that there were no other customers and that the doors were locked.